felipelouza/egsa/README.md

 ```

-To see a more detailed execution of egsa use:
+To see a more detailed execution output use:

 ```sh